 The NNT is the easiest to interpret [though the derivation isn’t so intuitive].
 It’s the number needed to treat to get one responder you wouldn’t get with placebo.
 With the OR, it’s the easier to understand the logic, but harder to interpret.
 More about its values later [in an example].
 One very important fact to always keep in mind about these statistics with categorical variables – what they measure is meaningless if you don’t know the criteria used to derive them [like above with "a responder has a HAM-D score either < 50% baseline or < 8 and a non-responder has a HAM-D score both > 50% baseline and > 8"].
 Often you will read "The Odds Ratio for responders is…" but that’s not enough.
 You still need to know precisely how they defined and extracted "responders."

-I said in in the land of sometimes[1] that I’d throw in these statistical interludes when it’s a rainy day with nothing going on.
+in the land of sometimes[1]… that I’d throw in these statistical interludes when it’s a rainy day with nothing going on.
 It’s not raining and there’s plenty happening, but I have a reason for both this post and the next.
 I really want to compare two meta-analyses of the same topic looking at mostly the same data, and I can’t do that without at least something of an introduction to some basic statistics, particularly Effect Sizes.
 For many reasons, we’re in an age of meta-analyses in psychiatry, so it seems an appropriate [as well as my trademark boring] thing to be talking about…

 Sorry, the comment form is closed at this time.